 1) Math facts practice for all four operations, presented as real-time competition that includes the entire class.
 The range of the problems presented is controlled by the teacher, and the scoring is handicapped, so that the top students do not completely dominate the race.

 2) Keyboarding practice.
-There are one hundred sixty lines of practice, beginning with the home row letters 'f' and 'j', and gradually extending to include all alphabetic reaches.
+There are 252 lines of practice, beginning with the home row letters 'd' and 'k', and gradually extending to include all alphabetic reaches.

 3) Word processing.
 Students can enter compositions of a few hundred words, which can be printed out, either for one individual or an entire class set.